20 Minute Mashed Cauliflower

 Whether you make our basic recipe or add your spin, here’s a few things to keep in mind:

-- Use a potato masher — If you’ve been following the blog for a while, you know we hate washing extra dishes.
-For the absolute creamiest mashed cauliflower, you can make a cauliflower puree by using a food processor.
+Use a potato masher — If you’ve been following the blog for a while, you know we hate washing extra dishes.
+For the absolute creamiest mashed cauliflower, you can make a cauliflower puree by using a food processor or blender.
 We actually like some texture in our cauliflower mash so we use a potato masher instead.
 This recipe is all about quick so we make our mashed cauliflower without a food processor.

-- Spice it Up — Our recipe below is straightforward and thanks to a bit of cream cheese, it’s extra creamy.
+Spice it Up — Our recipe below is straightforward and thanks to a bit of cream cheese, it’s extra creamy.
 We love it so much we’ll eat it with a spoon, but there are so many things you could do to spice up the flavors.
 Think of what you could do to mashed potatoes — this is the same.
 Add your favorite spices, garlic oil, chili oil, or some shredded cheese.
 We love spicing cauliflower up.
-Our roasted Thai curry cauliflower is a great example.
+Our roasted Thai curry cauliflower and this chili lime roasted cauliflower are great examples.
 Blue cheese and caramelized onions would be fantastic.
 Cheddar cheese and a little bacon would also be delicious.
 Anything goes.